plwtx/plwtx.art/README.md

-thesis is killing me aaa
+hopefully will finish the thesis soon